 which is larger than the variance of the random error (σ2) because the term β2 V(Y(t)) is greater than zero.

-Using equation (4) and the square root of (6), we can compute the central value (fixed-point equilibrium) and its encompassing interval for the selected operating profit ratio.
-In RoyaltyStat®, we have a built-in AR(p) function (where the order p = 1 to 5) that clients can combine with our subscription-based Global Compustat company financials to select comparables to the tested party and determine a range of equilibrium profit ratios to benchmark the arm’s length transfer of traded goods and services.
+Using equation (4) and the square root of (6), we can compute a central value (fixed-point equilibrium) and its encompassing interval for the selected operating profit ratio.
+In RoyaltyStat®, we have a built-in AR(p) function (where the order p = 1 to 5) that clients can combine with our subscription-based Global Compustat company financials online database to select comparables to the tested party and determine a range of equilibrium profit ratios to benchmark controlled crossborder transfers of traded goods and services.

 Ednaldo Silva (Ph.D.) is founder and managing director at RoyaltyStat.
 He helped draft the US transfer pricing regulations and developed the comparable profits method called TNNM by the OECD.
 He can be contacted at: firstname.lastname@example.org